psyclone241/kjv-pce-api/README.md

 keyword             str('string') -> Requires (match), used in conjunction with section, book, chapter, and/or verses match               str('contains'), str('startswith'), str('endswith'), str('exact') -> Used in conjunction with keyword
+insensitive         boolean -> Sets the whole query to case insensitive, case sensitive is the default

 get_section         str('OT') or str('NT')
 get_books           boolean -> Requires (book)